pohly/syncevolution/README.rst

   keyring, a ``syncURL`` or a unique ``remoteDeviceID`` string must be set, because they are needed to identify the host in the keyring.

-TODO: take host from username, if it is an email address.

 If this feature is not used, the ``syncURL`` could be left empty because local sync itself does not use it.
 However, the command line expects it to be set to ``none`` explicitly to detect typos.